AbhinaySingh6324/CosmoCrud/README.md

 # FastAPI Project with MongoDB

- Instructions for setting up and running a FastAPI project with MongoDB.
+ Instructions for setting up and running a Cosmocrud project with MongoDB.

 ## Prerequisites